 2014 – FLAMENCAME

-Women and children who experienced domestic violence in Amsterdam, NL
+Flamenco and self confidence workshops for women and children who experienced domestic violence in Amsterdam, NL

 Developed the first pilot project in the Netherlands in March and May of 2014, at a women’s shelter for victims of domestic violence, run by a recognized foundation in Amsterdam, Blijf Groep.
 A total of five sessions for women, and two sessions for mothers and children were organised, leading to the participation of 12 women and 6 children.